MMMZZZZ/Syntherrupter/Documentation/Wiki/Custom MIDI Commands.md

 * Reserved target bytes are expected to be 0 or 127.
 * Parameters and parameter options that are currently not supported by Syntherrupter are marked by an [NS].
 * Parameters that stored in EEPROM are marked by an [EE].
 Other parameters will be reset to default after a power cycle.
+* Parameters usually are read- and writable.
+Read- and write-only commands are marked by [RO] and [WO] respectively.
 * Every integer parameter has a float version at offset `0x2000`.
 	* Float values in this documentation are always written with the C-style `f`-suffix to indicate that it are 32-bit floats (`xx.xf`).
 	* If the integer parameter is expressed as fractional (fixed point) value, the float parameter is not.
 Example: